ebchopra/Evan_BlueStampPortfolio/index.md

-# Starter Project: Retro Arcade Console
-The Retro Arcade Console is a small handheld console that plays games like Tetris, Snake, and Space Invaders.
-It can be powered with batteries or plugged in to a USB port.
-It features an 8x16 LED matrix screen, 6 buttons, and a buzzer for playing sounds and music.

 # Intensive Project: Audio Processor
 Replace this text with a brief description (2-3 sentences) of your project.
 This description should draw the reader in and make them interested in what you've built.
 You can include what the biggest challenges, takeaways, and triumphs from completing the project were.
 As you complete your portfolio, remember your audience is less familiar than you are with all that your project entails!